 How Serverless360 handles Azure Web App Monitoring?

-Serverless360 has extensive support for Azure Web App Monitoring with a range of monitors, Data Monitor, Status Monitor, Threshold Monitor, and the Watch Monitor.
+Serverless360 has extensive support for Azure Web App Monitoring with single monitor settings which allows to set Rules evaluation frequency, Status report, Monitoring alerts.
 Using Serverless360 we can monitor the Web Apps in multiple perspectives.

 One of the major advantages of Serverless360 monitors is you can get a detailed report of the different configured metrics of multiple Web Apps in a single consolidated report.